The Idea

-Earn points by playing one of the designated courses each month on your own time & submitting your score.
+1. Play one of the designated courses each month on your schedule & submit your score.
+The better you finish in your handicap tier, the more points you earn.

-Rack up additional points at our in-person, team events.
-Our two Majors are double points so don't miss out...
+2. Rack up additional points at any in-person, team events you can attend.
+Our August Major is double points so don't miss out...

-Compete in the net stroke finals in October.
-The more points you have, the better your starting position.
+3. Compete in the net stroke finals in October.
+The more points you have, the better your starting lead in your handicap tier.

 -